pinger00/Prex_Project_KITT/README.md

 "turn on climate control"
 "turn off climate control"
 "set temperature to"
 There is no need to memorize them as you can talk normally and the system will detect whether or not it is a command and call the appropriate command.
+Right now is configured in spanish, but maybe can work in english too without modify anything.

 To add new commands, edit the commands.py file.
 You can customize the name of the car in prex_config.py in the context section.
 You can also indicate your car model so it knows where it is.

 Security
-Make sure the .env file is not accessible from the server.
+1. Make sure the .env file is not accessible from the server.
 The project is set up so that this file is never served.
-We recommend serving the application under HTTPS only to secure data transmission.
+2. We recommend serving the application under HTTPS only to secure data transmission.
+3. Remember to configure a secure ADMIN_PASSWORD=your_admin_password in .env

-Enjoy PREX and don't forget to connect with me on X, user: iPhoneGamesDev!
+# Enjoy PREX and don't forget to connect with me on X, user: iPhoneGamesDev